Kouki Iwasaki

 Kouki Iwasaki (岩崎孝樹, Iwasaki Kouki) is a Japanese professional wrestler best known for his time in the Japanese promotion DDT Pro-Wrestling where he is a former KO-D 6-Man Tag Team Champion and King of Dark Champion.

 Professional wrestling career

-Independent circuit (2015–present)
+Independent circuit (2014–present)

 Iwasaki is known for competing several promotions from the Japanese independent scene.
 One of them is Pro Wrestling Noah.
-The most notable of his appearances for the companies are first the one from the eleventh night of the NOAH Navigation For The Future from February 1, 2019, where he teamed up wth Keisuke Ishii and unsuccessfully challenged Back Breakers (Hajime Ohara and Hitoshi Kumano) for the GHC Junior Heavyweight Tag Team Championship.
+The most notable of his appearances for the companies are first the one from the eleventh night of the NOAH Navigation For The Future from February 1, 2019, where he teamed up with Keisuke Ishii and unsuccessfully challenged Back Breakers (Hajime Ohara and Hitoshi Kumano) for the GHC Junior Heavyweight Tag Team Championship.
 At CyberFight Festival 2021 on June 6, Iwasaki teamed up with Shuichiro Katsumura and Yumehito Imanari to defeat Ken Ohka, Keisuke Ishii and Shota.

 DDT Pro Wrestling (2014–present)

 Iwasaki made his debut in DDT Pro-Wrestling at Dramatic Fanclub Vol. 1, an event promoted on October 18, 2014, where he went into a time-limit draw against Ryota Nakatsu in a dark match.

 Iwasaki is known for competing in various of the promotion's signature pay-per-views.
 His first series of events he evolved in was the DDT Never Mind branch, making his first appearance at the 2014 edition from December 23, where he teamed up with Kazusada Higuchi to defeat Kota Umeda and Ryota Nakatsu.
 At Never Mind 2017 on December 24, he teamed up with Mizuki Watase and Rekka in a losing effort against All Out (Akito & Diego) and Kazusada Higuchi.

 As for the DDT Judgement series of events, Iwasaki made his first appearance at the 2015 edition from March 29, where he competed in a Right To Challenge Anytime, Anywhere Contract Battle Royal won by Harashima and also involving notable opponents such as Konosuke Takeshita, Soma Takao, Daisuke Sasaki, Tetsuya Endo and others.
 At the 2016 edition from March 21, he teamed up with Rainbow Kawamura and Nobuhiro Shimatani in a losing effort against Shunma Katsumata, Guanchulo and Mao Inoue.
 At the 2017 edition from March 20, he teamed up with his "Team DNA" stablemates Kazusada Higuchi and Mizuki Watase in a losing effort against NωA (Makoto Oishi, Shunma Katsumata and Mao) and Smile Squash (Soma Takao, Akito and Yasu Urano) in a three-way match for the KO-D 6-Man Tag Team Championship.
 At the 2018 edition from March 25, he teamed up with Shinichiro Tominaga in a losing effort against Kenshin Chikano and Joe Akira.